Introduction

 Japanese Wartime Censor Tape

-This is an example of a letter sent by airmail from a stamp dealer in Harbin to a collector or dealer in Tokyo.
+This is an example of a letter sent by airmail from a stamp dealer V. E Kauffmann in Harbin to Constantine Dourneff another stamp dealer in Tokyo.
 The cancel is smudged and the stamps are missing but by looking at all three (rather dubious) cancels it is possible to make out a date of 10th February 1944.
 There is no arrival postmark - to see the reverse click here.

 The censor tape would probably have been applied in Japan.
 Much mail from Manchukuo to Japan went uncensored, this letter was probably selected for inspection because the origin of the sender and recipient were of Russian extraction.

-Other version of this tape have been reported with rouletted edges and also printed upon a white (or whiter) paper.
+A second version of this tape exists with rouletted edges and also printed upon a white (or whiter) paper, it is also made with a slightly different die as shown below.
 There are different versions known for the KLT, Taiwan and other parts of the Japanese conquered territories.

 Small Packets Labels